 To prepare garlic oil, mince or grind 1 medium garlic and add a teaspoon of olive oil.
 Clean the affected area before liberally applying garlic oil.
 Leave for 30 minutes to an hour.
 Repeat 3 times daily.

 To prepare as a snack, cut 1 large garlic into thin slices and fry using olive oil for about 5 to 10 minutes.
 You can add these garlic chips in meals, salads, or soups.

 Lavender oil is rich with a potent substance called alpha-pinene, which provides antifungal and antibacterial properties.
 When used in low concentration, lavender oil effectively minimizes infection and kills various type of fungus.
 Although effective when used alone, lavender oil can be mixed with other antifungal oils such as tee tree and jojoba to get maximum results.

 To prepare combination oil, mix 10 drops of lavender oil with 5 drops of jojoba and olive oil.
 Mix thoroughly before applying on the affected area.
 Leave for 30 minutes to an hour.
 Repeat 3 times a day.
-Make sure that the skin between the toes are also treated.
+Make sure that the skin between the toes is also treated.

 5. Baking Soda

 Baking Soda is rich in alkaline, a substance that prevents fungal infection.
 Baking soda is cheap and can be directly used as a foot powder.